Mugna0990/Heart-Disease-Detection/README.md

 ## Overview

-This project aims to Predict the presence of heart disease in patients building several models (Logistic Regression, Random Forest, XGBoost).
+This project aims to predict the presence of heart disease in patients building several models (Logistic Regression, Random Forest, XGBoost).

 ## Dataset